How do I find out my friend’s email address?

-As you can tell, I often get variations of this question.
-Most people know someone and want to send them email, but they don’t have their email address.
-What do you do?
+As you can tell, I get variations of this question often.
+Most people know someone and want to send them email, but don’t have their email address.

-Well, I’ll be blunt.
-Nine times out of ten, you’re simply out of luck.
+I’ll be blunt.
+Nine times out of ten, you’re out of luck.

 Become a Patron of Ask Leo! and go ad-free!

 There’s no central database of email addresses.
 The best options are generic internet searches with as much information as you have, or searching social network sites.
 In most cases, people must want to be found for those to be successful.
 There are services that may find people, but they should be used with caution.

 Finding someone’s email address is hard for several reasons:

 - There’s no central database or “phone book” for the internet.
 An exhaustive search could have you looking in tens or hundreds of resources.

 - The planet is bigger than you think.
 If all you have is a name, that’s not enough.
 There could be thousands of people with the same name.
 In most cases, you’ll need more.